0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/credential/credential-wallet.md

   createCredential(issuer: DID, request: CredentialRequest, schema: JSONSchema): W3CCredential;
 ```

-where `hostUrl` is a prefix to the credential's identifier.
-`Issuer` is the DID of the Issuer.
+where `Issuer` is the DID of the Issuer.
 `request` is the specification for the credential creation parameters.
 `schema` is the JSON schema used for creating a credential.
-`rhsUrl` is the Reverse Hash Service URL.
-If `rhsUrl` is not passed as a parameter to the function, `hostUrl` is considered as default for creating Sparse Merkle Tree Proof.

 The method returns a Verifiable Credential in the W3C format.